Rottweilers are very popular pet dogs today. However, most Rottweiler owners do not realize that pet life is very new to this particular dog breed!

 Learn How to Stop Puppy Biting from a Pro K-9 Trainer

-This excellent YouTube video from a professional dog trainer shows you exactly how to train a Rottweiler puppy to keep from biting you during playtime.
+This excellent YouTube video from a professional dog trainer shows you exactly how to train a Rottweiler puppy to keep it from biting you during playtime.

 As the trainer points out, the key is to avoid doing anything that might confuse your puppy about what you want, such as pulling on a toy to get them to drop it.